-You can use the Create Database View tool or the database context menu in ArcGIS Desktop to create a database view, or use the native SQL of your database management system (DBMS).
+You can use the Create Database View geoprocessing tool or the database context menu in ArcGIS Desktop to create a database view, or use the native SQL of your database management system (DBMS).

-Specific permissions are needed to allow a user to create a view; for example, the user must be granted create view privileges in Oracle or SQL Server databases.
+Specific database permissions are needed to allow a user to create a view; for example, the user must be granted create view privileges in Oracle or SQL Server databases.
 With some database management systems, if you create a view on a feature class or table for which you are not the owner, you cannot grant other users' rights to the view unless the owner of the underlying tables has given you permission to grant privileges to other users.

 Be aware of the following when working with database views:

 - Views exist as objects in the database and are not registered with the geodatabase, even when you define them on geodatabase tables using the Create Database View tool.

 - Changes made to the schema of the underlying table or tables are not reflected in the view.
 To include additional columns in a view, you must redefine the view to include those columns.

 - You cannot edit data through a database view in ArcGIS Desktop or an ArcGIS feature service.

 - When you create a view on a versioned geodatabase table or feature class, you only see the data in the base table and not the edits in the delta tables.
 To see edits in a view through ArcGIS clients, you need to reconcile and post the edits to the Default version and compress the geodatabase.
 If you want to see the edits in a view through SQL, third-party, or custom clients, use the versioned view that is automatically created when you register a geodatabase table or feature class as versioned.